ubergeekady/TechNotebooks/CNotebook/CNotebook.md

 //matrix[2][0]:6 matrix[2][1]:7
 ```

-Like most other languages the first number in an array is put in the zero index
+Like most other languages the first number in an array is put in the zero index.
+There is no index out of bound checking in C. Also, In C, it is not compiler error to initialize an array with more elements than specified size.
+The program won’t compile in C++.

 ```c
 printf("The first prime in the list is %d\n\n", primeNums[0]);